AriFordsham/GHCWiki/commentary.md

   - [A modular package language for Haskell](package-language) Scott Kilpatrick and Derek Dreyer are designing a new “package language” for Haskell in the style of the ML module system.
   - [Pattern synonyms](pattern-synonyms)
   - [Type level naturals](type-nats)
-  - [Kind level](ghc-kinds): Notes on the theory, design and implementation of a kind level by promotion of data types.
   - [Polymorphic Dynamic](polymorphic-dynamic): Notes on adding ad-hoc polymorphic dynamic types
   - [Proposal to allow classes to give default implementations for their superclasses](default-superclass-instances)
   - [Cmm: Implementing Exception Handling](commentary/cmm-exceptions): Implementing exception handling for primitive operations in Cmm